 The LRWRP takes a strategic long view – through 2065 – to meet the Town’s water resources challenges in a dynamic and holistic way through development of a Water Resources Portfolio.
 The portfolio provides a mix of practical strategies that the Town can apply to meet its water resources responsibilities by implementing the right actions at the right time.

-Key components of the recommended portfolio are to request additional Jordan Lake Water Supply Allocation (more information below); to request a modified Interbasin Transfer certificate and to continue best-management practices like the Town’s water conservation and reclaimed water programs.
+Outcomes of the 2013 LRWRP’s recommended portfolio were to obtain additional Jordan Lake Water Supply Allocation (more information below), to modify our Interbasin Transfer Certificate and to continue best-management practices like the Town’s water conservation and reclaimed water programs.
 These recommendations have been implemented.

 Jordan Lake Round 4 Allocation Application

 Cary gets its water supply from B. Everett Jordan Lake and operates the Cary/Apex Water Treatment Facility (CAWTF) to deliver drinking water to customers in Cary, Apex, Morrisville and the Wake County portion of Research Triangle Park.
 The State of North Carolina owns the water supply storage in Jordan Lake and periodically allocates that storage to units of local government.
 The NC Environmental Management Commission (EMC) makes allocation decisions.
 The NC Division of Water Resources (DWR) manages the allocation process in support of the EMC.

 Learn more about the North Carolina Division of Water Resources allocation process.